sassoftware/sas_kernel/sas_kernel/magics/README.md

 This presents a problem for SAS since SAS Macro (R) uses `%` to denote a macro variable.
 Currently if you have a SAS Macro in the first line it will try and interpret it as a magic.
 Entering a blank line will resolve the issue

 ## prompt4var
 prompt4var includes both a line and cell magics.
-The general function of hte magic is to prompt the user for values to create macro variables in the SAS session associated with that notebook.
+The general function of the magic is to prompt the user for values to create macro variables in the SAS session associated with that notebook.
 ### Line Magic

 #### Examples